Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

     sudo adduser biocbuild

 This should be set up as a regular account.
-In particular is should NOT have sudo privileges.
+In particular it should NOT have sudo privileges.

 Install devteam member public keys in biocbuild account.